schrad910/schrad910/README.md

 - 👋 Hi, I’m @schrad910
-- 👀 I’m interested in microbial ecology, bioremediation, R, and
+- 👀 I’m interested in microbial ecology, bioremediation, R, and biogeochemistry
 - 🐌 I am a PhD candidate at University of California, Santa Cruz
 - 📫 How to reach me nicoleschrad@gmail.com